 - California has more immigrants than any other state.

-California is home to more than 10 million immigrants—about one in four of the foreign-born population nationwide.
-In 2015, the most current year of data, 27% of California’s population was foreign born, about twice the US percentage.
-Foreign-born residents represented more than 30% of the population in eight California counties; in descending order, they are Santa Clara, San Mateo, Los Angeles, San Francisco, Alameda, Imperial, Orange, and Monterey.
-Half of California children had at least one immigrant parent.
+California is home to almost 11 million immigrants—about a quarter of the foreign-born population nationwide.
+In 2019, the most current year of data, 27% of California’s population was foreign born, more than double the percentage in the rest of the country.
+Foreign-born residents represented at least one-third of the population in five California counties: Santa Clara (39%), San Mateo (35%), Los Angeles (34%), San Francisco (34%), and Alameda (33%).
+Half of California children have at least one immigrant parent.

 - Most immigrants in California are documented residents.

-Almost half (49%) of California’s immigrants are naturalized US citizens, and another 26% have some other legal status (including green cards and visas).
-According to the Center for Migration Studies, about 25% of immigrants in California are undocumented.
+More than half (53%) of California’s immigrants are naturalized US citizens, and another 25% have some other legal status (including green cards and visas).
+According to the Center for Migration Studies, about 22% of immigrants in California are undocumented.
+From 2010 to 2019, the number of undocumented immigrants in the state declined from 2.9 million to 2.3 million.

-In the 1990s, California’s immigrant population grew by 37% (2.4 million).
-But in the first decade of the 2000s, that growth slowed to 15% (1.3 million), and in the past 10 years, the increase was 11% (just over 1 million).
-The decline in international immigration has been a contributing factor in the slowdown of California’s overall population growth.
+In the 1990s, California’s immigrant population grew by 2.4 million people, a 37% increase.
+But in the first decade of the 2000s, growth slowed to 15% (1.3 million), and in the past 10 years, the increase was only 6% (about 600,000).
+The decline in international immigration has contributed to the slowdown of California’s overall population growth.

 - The majority of recent arrivals are from Asia.

-- California’s immigrants have both very low and very high levels of education.
+- California’s immigrants have varying levels of education.